-(II) For scoring items that are predicated solely on third-party data, characteristics inherent to the proposed Development Site, or are otherwise not influenced by the actions of the Applicant, the Application's eligibility for these points can be clearly established to have existed prior to the Full Application

-Delivery Date (Competitive HTC) or the Application Acceptance Date (Direct Loan), and the submission of the documents does not necessitate additional changes in the Application to qualify for the points.

-(ii) Inconsistencies that exist between facts presented in the Application and/or its supporting documentation.
-A discrepancy between the requested points and the points supported by the Application will not be treated as an inconsistency if the facts presented within the Application are otherwise consistent.

-(iii) At the Department's sole discretion, additional information that is necessary to assist in the review of the Application.

-(B) The following issues will not be treated by Department staff as Administrative Deficiencies that are curable through the Deficiency process:

-(i) Any matter that will materially change the Application, except for matters that must be addressed in accordance with 10 TAC §11.1(d)(2), in which case staff will direct the Applicant to resolve the inconsistency in the manner that creates the least change within the Application.
-Under no circumstance can the resolution of an Administrative Deficiency increase the Application's score from what was initially requested.

-(ii) Changes to the Application that are submitted only to qualify for points claimed in the Application.

-(C) In all cases, final determinations regarding the sufficiency of documentation submitted to cure a Deficiency as well as the distinction between material and non-material missing information are reserved for the Department Staff and Board.

-(3) Affiliate--An individual, corporation, partnership, joint venture, limited liability company, trust, estate, association, cooperative, or other organization or entity of any nature whatsoever that directly, or indirectly through one or more intermediaries, has Control of, is Controlled by, or is under common Control with any other Person.
-All entities that share a Principal are Affiliates.
+- (II) For scoring items that are predicated solely on third-party data, characteristics inherent to the proposed Development Site, or are otherwise not influenced by the actions of the Applicant, the Application's eligibility for these points can be clearly established to have existed prior to the Full Application Delivery Date (Competitive HTC) or the Application Acceptance Date (Direct Loan), and the submission of the documents does not necessitate additional changes in the Application to qualify for the points. - (ii) Inconsistencies that exist between facts presented in the Application and/or its supporting documentation.
+A discrepancy between the requested points and the points supported by the Application will not be treated as an inconsistency if the facts presented within the Application are otherwise consistent. - (iii) At the Department's sole discretion, additional information that is necessary to assist in the review of the Application. - (B) The following issues will not be treated by Department staff as Administrative Deficiencies that are curable through the Deficiency process: - (i) Any matter that will materially change the Application, except for matters that must be addressed in accordance with 10 TAC §11.1(d)(2), (relating to the definition of Administrative Deficiency), in which case staff will direct the Applicant to resolve the inconsistency in the manner that creates the least change within the Application.
+Under no circumstance can the resolution of an Administrative Deficiency increase the Application's score from what was initially requested. - (ii) Changes to the Application that are submitted only to qualify for points claimed in the Application. - (iii) Except at staff's written request, changes to the Application that alter the amount of Housing Tax Credits or Direct Loan requested. - (C) In all cases, final determinations regarding the sufficiency of documentation submitted to cure a Deficiency as well as the distinction between material and non-material missing information are reserved for the Department Staff and Board. - (3) Affiliate--An individual, corporation, partnership, joint venture, limited liability company, trust, estate, association, cooperative, or other organization or entity of any nature whatsoever that directly, or indirectly through one or more intermediaries, has Control of, is Controlled by, or is under common Control with any other Person.
+All entities that share a Principal are Affiliates. - (4) Affordability Period--The Affordability Period commences as specified in the Land Use Restriction Agreement (LURA) or federal regulation, or commences on the first day of the

-(4) Affordability Period--The Affordability Period commences as specified in the Land Use Restriction Agreement (LURA) or federal regulation, or commences on the first day of the Compliance Period as defined by the Code §42(i)(1), and continues through the appropriate program's affordability requirements or termination of the LURA, whichever is earlier.
+Compliance Period as defined by the Code §42(i)(1), and continues through the appropriate program's affordability requirements or termination of the LURA, whichever is earlier.
 The term of the Affordability Period shall be imposed by the LURA or other deed restriction, and in some circumstances may be terminated upon foreclosure or deed in lieu of foreclosure.
 The Department reserves the right to extend the Affordability Period for Developments that fail to meet program requirements.
 During the Affordability Period, the Department shall monitor to ensure compliance with programmatic rules, as applicable, regulations, and Application representations.